Kurama622/profile.nvim/README.md

           -- if you want to cache the results of the call.
 Expects the time in seconds -- cache_time = 60 * 60 * 24,

+          -- if you want to change the cache folder (must have read/write permissions) -- cache_folder = "~/my/custom/cache/folder",
         },
         hide = {
           statusline = true,